raoul2000/yii2-workflow/CHANGE.md

+#version 0.0.20
+- remove unnecessary use in SimpleWorkflowBehavior
+- test against StatusInterface and not anymore Status
+- update doc

 #version 0.0.19
 - fix GraphmlLoader to not only process ShapeNode elements, and use node label in yEd as Status Id.